blashbrook/papiclient/readme.md

 That's it!
 The component will show: Mail, Email, Phone, Text Messaging with session persistence.

+**Important:** The component includes an `updatedDeliveryOptionIDChanged()` listener that automatically:
+- Updates the session with the new selection
+- Dispatches a `deliveryOptionUpdated` event to notify parent components

 #### Configuration

 ##### 1. Available Delivery Options